 It’s probably the question we get asked more than any other at SaleCycle, but it’s also one that all of us – as consumers – can relate to as well!
-So I decided to put together the 5 main reasons I would abandon a purchase online.
+So I decided to put together the 5 main reasons for online shopping cart abandonment I would abandon a purchase online.
 And as you’re reading through, be honest with yourself, how many of them ring a bell?

 1 High Shipping Costs

 One of my biggest reasons for an abandonment is getting to the end of a shopping cart process, only to find out that it’s going to cost a significant amount more for shipping and handling.
 I’m always using price comparison tools so that I get the best deal, and if the shipping costs are too high, guess what?
 I’m going to look to purchase elsewhere.

 There’s clearly a trade off here, as for smaller businesses shipping costs can remain high, but with many of the top online retailers offering free shipping at certain levels why not consider going for an up-sell?
 Set a value that makes sense for your business, be it $50, $100, $150 and be upfront about offering free shipping for orders over that level.

 Staples.com for example go one step further and offer free shipping to anyone who is signed up as a rewards member (with no minimums!)… a great way to not only reduce abandonment, but encourage customer loyalty and repeat business.